With almost 300 years in combined legal experience, we are experts in settling compensation claims for whiplash injuries.

 Can You Claim For Whiplash If The Accident Was Your Fault?

 If you are partly responsible for the accident, you may be able to claim under what is called a split liability agreement.
-This would mean if you were 50% responsible for the accident, you would receive 50% less compensation.
+This would mean that if you were 50% responsible for the accident, you would receive 50% less compensation.

 We recommend you speak with our team to discuss your case.
-It may be that you were not at fault or partly at fault.
+It may be that you were legally not at fault or partly at fault.
 In all instances, you still may be able to claim.

 Can I Claim Whiplash Without Seeing A Doctor?